-(1) Increase due to acquisitions, development and capital improvement investments partially offset by the sale of seven skilled nursing properties with a total of 277 beds during 2013.
+(1) Increase due to acquisitions, development and capital improvement investments partially offset by the sale of two assisted living properties with a total of 133 units and one school during 2014 and seven skilled nursing properties with a total of 277 beds during 2013.

-(2) Increase primarily due to the origination of a \$124,387 mortgage loan during the fourth quarter of 2013 partially offset by normal amortization of existing mortgage loans.
+(2) Increase due to the origination of a \$124,387 mortgage loan during the fourth quarter of 2013 and additional funding for capital improvement commitments under certain mortgage loans partially offset by normal amortization of existing mortgage loans.

-(3) Increase primarily due to higher average bank borrowings outstanding and the sale of senior unsecured notes partially offset by an increase in capitalized interest related to development projects.
+(3) Increase primarily due to higher average bank borrowings outstanding and the sale of senior unsecured notes in 2013 partially offset by an increase in capitalized interest related to development projects.

-(4) Decrease primarily due to the one-time severance and accelerated restricted stock vesting charges related to the retirement of our former Senior Vice President, Marketing and Strategic Planning during the first quarter of 2013 partially offset by increased salaries and benefits reflective of increased staffing levels.
+(4) Decrease primarily due to the one-time severance and accelerated restricted stock vesting charges related to the retirement of our former Senior Vice President, Marketing and Strategic Planning during the first quarter of 2013 and timing of expenditures relating to marketing sponsorships.